 Luis Merchan (Bogotá, 1984) received his BFA from the Jorge Tadeo Lozano University in Bogotá, Colombia.
 He currently lives and works in Bogotá, Colombia and Coral Springs, FL in the USA.
 He is a member of the Singularity University Global Community, a Silicon Valley-based technology community supported by Google and NASA, which brings together and inspires leaders from around the world to promote and develop exponential technologies as tools that can solve humanity's great challenges.

-His pictorial works are experiments where he explores his passion for these technologies, combines and juxtaposes them in the work, while reflecting on the impact they have on the contemporary world.
 He has lately worked in collaboration with technology companies that develop solutions for some of the Global Grand Challenges.
 Among them, Carbon Upcycling Technologies of Alberta-Canada, a finalist for Carbon XPRIZE, which uses nanotechnology to solidify carbon dioxide and embed it in a variety of materials, in an attempt to combat global warming and build a low-carbon future.

 He has exhibited individually at the Espacio El Dorado gallery in Bogotá and within the framework of the first Ibero-American symposium on innovation, science and new technologies at the Nueva Granada Military University in Bogotá.